cannawen/dota-gsi-discord-bot/development.md

 -   You can create a mixpanel project to track analytics for the project.
 Set your project token in the .env file

+### OpenAI's ChatGPT

+-   You can create an OpenAI ChatGPT API key to interact with the coach via voice.
+Set your secret key in the .env file

 ## Logging

 -   Use winston loggers from `log.ts`.
 New "labels" are created for loggers on the fly